Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People: Evaluations

 Performance of our approach and both baselines on each generalization condition is summarized in Table~\ref{table:sim_and_manikin_eval}.
 We find that across all generalizations, our method achieves the highest F-scores, followed by the geometric approach, and PPO respectively.
 The poor performance of PPO policies can be attributed to them often selecting trajectories that induce little to no displacement of the cloth (e.g. not grasping the cloth at all, picking up and releasing the cloth in effectively the same place).
 The geometric approach does slightly better, but its predefined strategies limit its ability to generalize to a larger variety of poses and blanket configurations.

-By contrast, our approach leverages a learned model that is much closer to the cloth's true dynamics when optimizing for actions.
+By contrast, our approach leverages a learned model that is close to the cloth's true dynamics when optimizing for actions.
 RoBE's F-scores vary from 0.65-0.72 on generalization conditions compared to 0.77 on the training distribution.
 Fig.~\ref{fig:combo_var_imgs} shows representative samples of how RoBE performs on the combination distribution and provides context to how F-score varies depending on the manipulation outcome.
-We observe that the degradation in performance is caused by decreased accuracy of the dynamics model as the cloth's dynamics become more complex, seen particularly when there is increased variation in the human pose underneath the cloth (Pose, Combo.
-Dists.).
-As shown in Fig.~\ref{fig:combo_var_imgs}, some target limbs are near impossible to uncover in isolation due to the human body shape, pose, and initial blanket state.
+We observe decreased dynamics model accuracy when the cloth's dynamics are more complex (Pose, Combo.
+Dists.), thus degrading task performance.
+Future work may consider how reasoning about the underlying connectivity of the blanket can improve performance in these cases~\cite{lin2021VCD, huang2022mesh}.
+As shown in Fig.~\ref{fig:combo_var_imgs}, we also note that some target limbs are near impossible to uncover in isolation due to the human body shape, pose, and initial blanket state.